 CNN guest calls COVID-19 risks at White House 'concerning,' praises thousands at March on Washington

-Many journalists questioned President Trump's choice of venue to give his acceptance speech at the Republican National Convention, speaking to an audience of roughly 1,500 people where there was very little mask-wearing and no social distancing, raising fears the event would be a super-spreader for the disease.
+Many journalists questioned President Trump's choice to give his renomination acceptance speech on the South Lawn before an outdoor audience of roughly 1,500 people where there was very little mask-wearing and no social distancing.

 CNN guest Dr. Rob Davidson joined the chorus of critics.

-"I was very concerned about the White House event last night, 1500 people packed shoulder-to-shoulder, the head of the coronavirus task force in attendance without a mask with his family, his elderly mother without a mask.
+"I was very concerned about the White House event last night, 1,500 people packed shoulder-to-shoulder, the head of the coronavirus task force [Vice President Mike Pence] in attendance without a mask with his family, his elderly mother without a mask.
 And it's concerning," Davidson told CNN anchor Anderson Cooper.
 "We know that people weren't tested, only people in direct contact with President Trump had testing done.
 So I think we're going to see cases out of that and it's modeling bad behavior."

 JOURNALISTS CONDEMN LACK OF SOCIAL DISTANCING AT WHITE HOUSE RNC CLIMAX, INVOKE DEATH OF HERMAN CAIN

-Davidson, an emergency room physician as well as a former 2018 Democratic congressional candidate (as one critic pointed out, CNN did not disclose on-air), struck a very different tone toward the March on Washington, where an estimated 50,000 people commemorated the 57th anniversary of the iconic "I Have a Dream" speech given by Dr. Martin Luther King, Jr.
+Davidson, an emergency room physician as well as a 2018 Democratic congressional candidate (a fact that, as one critic pointed out, CNN did not disclose on-air), took a very different tone toward the March on Washington, where an estimated 50,000 people commemorated the 57th anniversary of the iconic "I Have a Dream" speech by Dr. Martin Luther King, Jr.

 He added, "So I just think that when you're marching against a public health emergency, I think you do every risk mitigation procedure you can, but we understand that we have to do the risk-benefit analysis and those folks are doing something very important today."